Junior Auxiliary of Kosciusko accepting applications for Rose Dorchuck scholarship - BreezyNews.com - Kosciusko News 24/7

 Interested individuals must complete an application and meet specific requirements established by the members of Junior Auxiliary.

-To receive an application or to make a donation, contact Jill Clark, scholarship chairman, at clark_jill@yahoo.com.
+To receive an application or to make a donation, email Shana Blaylock, scholarship chairman, at [email protected]